 Well, be prepared for all of these things to happen when you create this boneless beef chuck roast recipe.
-For some reason when beef and onions are cooked together, they release the most wonderful aromas.
+For some reason, when beef and onions are cooked together, they release the most wonderful aromas.
 My whole family begins congregating in the kitchen as the aroma intensifies.
 It's what cooking is all about!
+Try exploring other chuck roast recipes for even more incredible flavors and aromas.

 You will find that the preparation is simple, taking only a couple minutes to prepare the dish to be braised.
 Braising is simply the act of searing (or sautéing) food lightly and then cooking it in a closed pan with liquid.
 You can braise veggies or meats with relative ease.
 The most important part of braising is to ensure that there is a good seal when you have covered whatever you are braising.
 Otherwise, the braising liquid will evaporate too quickly.

-At the cooking school I ran, there were so many questions from students about braising.
-Here's a couple of the most common:
+At the cooking school I ran, students had many questions about braising.
+Here's a few of the most common:

 - Do you need to cover the meat with liquid?
 Nope!
 Immersing whatever you are cooking would make it more like boiling or stewing than braising.
 We need to create a steamy environment, not one where we are boiling.